Ibrahim-Iradukunda/alu-shell/permissions/README.md

 find . -type d -exec chmod a+x {} +: Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed mkdir -m 751 my_dir: a script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello: script that changes the group owner of the file hello to school
+Regular files should not be changed mkdir -m 751 my_dir: a script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello: script that changes the group owner of the file hello to school chown vincent:staff *: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory